techthiyanes/tutorials-5/x00_Overview/README.md

 **Viewing RPC logs**

-We will provide more instruction about log persistence and steaming shortly, but in the meantime, if you need to see the logs for the sends on a particular cluster, you can ssh into the cluster with `ssh <cluster name>` and 'screen -r' (*and use `control A+D` to exit.
+We will provide more instruction about log persistence and streaming shortly, but in the meantime, if you need to see the logs for the sends on a particular cluster, you can ssh into the cluster with `ssh <cluster name>` and 'screen -r' (*and use `control A+D` to exit.
 If you control-C you will stop the server*).
 The server runs inside that screen instance, so logs are written to there.